- Manufacturing & Transportation

 |Born||Baltimore, Maryland, January 24, 1949|

 With his deep knowledge of federal compliance and regulatory law, John assists industry clients with government contracts and transportation matters and related business issues.
-A member of the Technology, Manufacturing and Transportation group, John's noteworthy accomplishments include:
+John's noteworthy accomplishments include:

 An experienced attorney, John assists ground, air and ocean transportation companies with a multitude of U.S. Department of Transportation (DOT) compliance matters, contracting and logistical matters.
 He also represents many carriers and shippers in proceedings before federal transportation agencies and in dealings with other industry companies.
 In addition, John counsels and defends a variety of clients in disputes involving federal and state procurement agencies, government auditors and government investigators.